johnvwood/Wood_John_SVG_Icons/README.md

 # SVG Icon Project

-Repository includes the website files as well as the requires assets for it to function.
+Repository includes the website files as well as the required assets for it to function.